Featured

 Options on stocks priced in the $1,000 per share price range with two trading days of life left in them are bombs waiting to be exploded.
 That's why retail traders can't trade them.
 That plus they are expensive.
 Earnings are coming today after the closing bell.
 Here is how things are set up to go before Thurday's opening.
 First it's five day chart.

 Now it's 1,000 series of Calls and Puts.
-Notice the low volumes of trading and the low open interest numbers.
+Notice the number zero in the volume of trading.
+This is a premarket look at the markets.
+Look at the low open interest numbers.

 ......................